 Basketry will be bountiful in the sale with a brilliant display of Chumash, Mission and other mostly California-region baskets from Part Two of the Jim and Lauris Phillips Collection.
 Various consignors have also contributed select Washoe, Pomo and Apache examples.

-From the Plains/Plateau/Woodlands regions will be a major highlight of the sale: a Plains shield and two painted covers, probably Cheyenne, decorated with dramatic iconography representing colorful thunderbirds, estimated at $150,000-200,000.
+From the Plains/Plateau/Woodlands regions will be a major highlight of the sale: a Plains shield and two painted covers, probably Cheyenne, decorated with dramatic iconography representing colourful thunderbirds, estimated at $150,000-200,000.

 Contemporary Native American paintings and sculpture will include bronzes by iconic Apache artist Allan Houser and paintings by Fritz Scholder, the most notable of which is from Scholder's Dartmouth series.
 There will also be a gathering of pre-WWII kachina dolls from a Southeast family, and an entire Yeibechai set carved by Navajo woodcarver Clitso Dedman, of a sort that rarely ever comes to market, from an Arizona family.

-Also on offer will be a great selection of historical and contemporary jewelry, with pieces by Charles Loloma, Jesse Monongye, Denise Wallace and other artists.
-Historic jewelry will be represented by a group of heavy silver squash blossom necklaces, and a cross necklace deaccessioned by a major Northwest Museum.
+Also on offer will be a great selection of historical and contemporary jewellery, with pieces by Charles Loloma, Jesse Monongye, Denise Wallace and other artists.
+Historic jewellery will be represented by a group of heavy silver squash blossom necklaces, and a cross necklace deaccessioned by a major Northwest Museum.

 For more information about the auction, please visit www.bonhams.com/auctions/21028/.